Yu-Wu/Modaily-Aware-Audio-Visual-Video-Parsing/README.md

 ```

-If you are interested in our paper and want to access the training code, please feel free to contact us by email yu.wu-3@student.uts.edu.au
+If you are interested in our paper and want to access the training code, please feel free to contact us by emails (yu.wu-3@student.uts.edu.au).